 Now a stipulative definition, unlike a descriptive definition, cannot be faulted for being inaccurate; but it can be faulted for being inconsistent, and the stipulative definition of “grounding” mooted in the previous paragraph is, I shall now argue, defective in just this way.
 To begin, let us briefly consider the relation of being taller than.
 It can only hold between relata that have a certain characteristic, viz., a height; it cannot possibly hold between items that cannot have heights.
-But this possibility entails that the relation cannot be such that, necessarily, if an entity which is narrowly physical stands in it to an entity which isn’t narrowly physical, then the second entity is nothing over and above the first in the sense required for physicalism.
+Why this restriction on the relation’s possible relata?
+Plausibly, the restriction follows from the nature of being taller than, a nature into which height enters: for X to be taller than Y just is for X to have a certain height and for Y to have a certain (lesser) height.
+But the restriction can follow from the nature of being taller than only because that nature is complex.
+“Grounding”, by contrast, is stipulated to refer to a relation that is primitive: when it holds between two items, it doesn’t do so in virtue of anything else—it just holds.
+Because grounding has no complex nature, its nature places no restriction on what items it could (metaphysically) relate.
+So it could (metaphysically) hold between any two items, whatever their respective natures or features.
+It could hold, for instance, between a narrowly physical X and a Y that is a veritable paradigm of non-physicality—or, for that matter, a Y that is physical all right, but patently something over and above X. But this possibility entails that the relation cannot be such that, necessarily, if an entity which is narrowly physical stands in it to an entity which isn’t narrowly physical, then the second entity is nothing over and above the first in the sense required for physicalism.
 The upshot, then, is that the stipulative definition of “grounding” mooted above is inconsistent: its stipulation of “grounding” as a primitive relation conflicts with its stipulation of “grounding” as a relation such that, necessarily, if an entity which is narrowly physical stands in it to an entity which isn’t narrowly physical, then the second entity is nothing over and above the first in the sense required for physicalism.

 More importantly, however, the argument of the preceding paragraph also serves to show that it’s untrue (not just unwarranted) that anything that is grounded in a narrowly physical entity would be bound, metaphysically, to be nothing over and above that entity in the sense required for physicalism.
 For, precisely because the relation of grounding is primitive, and therefore not constituted even in part by facts about its relata, nothing rules out the metaphysical possibility of its holding between a narrowly physical entity, on the one hand, and, on the other, something that isn’t nothing over and above it in the sense required for physicalism.
 Grounding looks to be the wrong tool for doing the job that proponents of a grounding formulation of physicalism need it to do.